ramanarolla1-source/agentgov-t3-sdk/README.md

 We believe that the future of enterprise AI is defined by trustworthy infrastructure.
 We have systematically documented our onboarding experience to help the Terminal 3 team mature their SDK.
 See TECHNICAL_AUDIT.md for full details on reported issues and suggestions.

 Trust Every Agent.
 Verify Every Action.

+Future Integration Roadmap: Local-First Sovereignty
+To evolve AgentGov into a fully air-gapped governance solution, we are integrating the QVAC SDK (v0.13.0) as our primary local inference provider.
+By leveraging the @qvac/ai-sdk-provider, we can move both AI inference and policy evaluation off the cloud and directly onto local hardware.
+This ensures that:

+Zero-Cloud Compliance: Governance decisions are calculated and audited entirely offline, meeting the strictest security requirements for high-stakes trade and procurement.

+Unified Desktop Deployment: Using QVAC’s new Electron plugin, we are architecting AgentGov as a portable, single-command desktop application, allowing enterprise teams to deploy secure, governed agents across isolated local networks.